mathntanzi0/Measurable/README.md

 # Measurable

 ## Overview
 Measurable is an Android app designed to help users track their skill development over time.
-By recording tested performance on specific skills, users can visualize their progress and stay motivated to continue improving.
+By recording tested performance on specific skills, users can see their progress and stay motivated to continue improving.

 ## Features
 - Track and record skill performance over time.